- Costs and Responsibilities

 BC Trapline Transfer Form - the current registered trapline holder(s) consent to transfer to the new trapline holder(s).
 This form needs to be completed by all people currently registered on the trapline.
 NOTE: all of the current trapline holders must sign this form in front of a witness.

-BC Trapline Registration Form - all new and remaining trapline holder(s) sign to register the trapline This form needs to be completed by all people that will be registered on the trapline moving forward.
-NOTE: this may include some or all of the current holders as well as all new people requesting to be added to the trapline.)
+BC Trapline Registration Form - all new and remaining trapline holder(s) sign to register the trapline.
+This form needs to be completed by all people that will be registered on the trapline moving forward.
+NOTE: this may include some or all of the current holders as well as all new people requesting to be added to the trapline.ness

-This form will have to be downloaded and signed by all the relevant parties and then be scanned and uploaded in order to continue with your application.
+This form needs to be downloaded and signed by all the relevant parties and then be scanned and uploaded into your application at the "Document Upload" step.

 Please review your application form carefully and ensure that all required fields have been filled out before you submit your application.